qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 host stopped to use the Initial sending uniflow to use the one with Uniflow ID 1 instead.
 This frame is placed in the first packet sent to the new sending uniflow with its corresponding UCID.
-The client can then send the REMOVE_ADDRESS and PATHS frames on this new uniflow.
+The client can then send the REMOVE_ADDRESS and UNIFLOWS frames on this new uniflow.
 Compared to the previous case, it is harder to link the uniflows with the IP addresses to observe that they belong to the same Multipath QUIC connection.